ACAD-repo/ICCNet-FidNet/README.md

 10. Execute `Net_evaluator.ipynb` to carry out predictions with the trained model files on test datasets found in `/raw_test_examples/` and plots the results.

 ## Sample results
-Due to space constraints, only the final ICCNet and FidNet prediction results are included in this package.
-These comprise 16 files:
+Due to space constraints, only the final ICCNet and FidNet prediction results are included in this package as MATLAB MAT files.
+These files are generated from pre-trained neural-network models created with 2000 training datasets per data type.
+They comprise 16 files:

 8 files for ICCNet